 What is known about PFC William Esco Biddle is that he was born on October 16, 1922, in Vincennes, Indiana.
 He was the youngest of three children born to Esco W. Biddle and Pearl Walker-Biddle.
 He grew up Clinton, Indiana, and had a grade school education.
-When Selective Service Registration became law on October 16, 1940, he registered for the draft and was inducted into the U. S. Army in 1941 and did his basic training at Fort Knox, Kentucky, where he qualified as a tank mechanic.
+When Selective Service Registration became law on October 16, 1940, he registered for the draft and was inducted into the U. S. Army in 1941 and did his basic training at Fort Knox, Kentucky.

 The next morning, another squadron was sent to the area and found that the buoys had been picked up by a fishing boat which was seen making its way toward shore.
 Since communication between and Air Corps and Navy was poor, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 The company traveled west by train to San Francisco and learned they were being sent to the Philippines.
 On the train with them were the M3 tanks assigned to the 194th Tank Battalion.
 After arriving in San Francisco, the company spent the next three days removing the turrets of the tanks so they would fit in the ship’s hold.
 After removing the turrets, they painted the serial number of the tank it came off so that it would be put back on the same tank.